AndroidKitKat/tugboat/README.md

 ## Motivation

-I made this because I didn't want to run an entire jenkins instance or give someone access to my machine.
+I made this because I didn't want to run an entire jenkins instance to upload my blog or give someone access to my machine/manually log in and pull the changes.
 I'm pretty proud of it as it is the first non-academic thing I wrote to solve a problem for myself.

 ## Configuration